cloud-ark/caastle/README.rst

    - Grant following permission to the user by clicking the "Add permissions" button on the user panel.

+     - AmazonRDSFullAccess
+     - AmazonEC2FullAccess
      - AmazonEC2ContainerRegistryFullAccess
+     - AmazonEC2ContainerServiceRole
+     - AmazonEC2ContainerServiceFullAccess
      - AmazonEC2ContainerServiceAutoscaleRole
-     - AmazonEC2ContainerServiceFullAccess
      - AmazonEC2ContainerServiceforEC2Role
-     - AmazonEC2ContainerServiceRole

 3) Note down SECRET_ACCESS_KEY and ACCESS_KEY_ID for this user.
 Provide these values when asked by cld.